 Bungalow architectural style is characterized by a low pitched roof on a gabled or hipped roof with large over hanging eaves with exposed beams that embodies the Craftsman style of 1900-1920.
 A prominent feature of the Goodrich Bungalow are the four hip dormer windows that pierce the roofline.
 Each window sidewall is finished with wood shingle siding that also covers the gabled ends of the roof.
 The lower walls are covered in drop siding.
 Single pane hopper windows in the dormers are contrasted by fifteen over fifteen light double-hung sash windows below.
 A porte-cochere extends off the north elevation.
 The front porch incorporates tapered columns with decorative carved brackets in the eaves.

 The Bungalow at one time had a decorative pergola covering the driveway entrance, which was unique to this site.
 The pergola was listed as a contributing structure to the City's National Register Historic District in 2004.
-Unfortunately, the structure was deconstructed in the mid 2000s.
+Unfortunately, the structure was deconstructed due to rot in the mid 2000s.
 A description of the pergola indicates it was about ten feet wide by about twenty feet in length and stood about twelve feet high.
 The tapered posts were surfaced with a stucco finish.
 The posts supported purloins and trusses with carved rafter ends similar in size and design of those employed in the house.